1. What exactly causes bleeding gum?

 Bleeding gums are caused by

-• Medical conditions like , disease, scurvy etc.
+- Medical conditions like diabetes, heart disease, scurvy etc.

-• Brush Often: Brushing with a soft-bristle in a circular motion will help stimulate your gums, help prevent bleeding gums and strengthen the tissue that protects your teeth.
+- Brush Often: Brushing with a soft-bristle toothbrush in a circular motion will help stimulate your gums, help prevent bleeding gums and strengthen the tissue that protects your teeth.

-• Floss Daily: Flossing is one of the most important habits to help prevent bleeding gums and maintain good oral health.
-It removes plaque and food particles that may be under the gum line and lead to bleeding gums.dental flossing to prevent bleeding gums
+- Floss Daily: Flossing is one of the most important habits to help prevent bleeding gums and maintain good oral health.
+It removes plaque and food particles that may be under the gum line and lead to bleeding gums.

-• Maintain a : Eating a balanced diet and avoiding between-meal snacking.
-Also, reducing from your life can help prevent gum disease.
+- Maintain a Healthy Lifestyle: Eating a balanced diet and avoiding between-meal snacking.
+Also, reducing stress from your life can help prevent gum disease.

 3. What is the meaning of bleeding gums?